MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

       #### 1. **Basic authentication**

-      Enter the username and password of ServiceNow account with the **knowledge** role to authenticate to your instance.
+      Enter the username and password of ServiceNow account with the **Knowledge** role to authenticate to your instance.

       #### 2. **ServiceNow OAuth**